Fiscal Misconduct Reporting

-- Loss reporting will follow standard University processes for each investigative unit.
-The Internal Auditor will report all instances of actual loss greater than $10,000 to the State Division of Accounts and Control.
+- Loss reporting will follow standard university processes for each investigative unit and will include reporting to the Department of Internal Audit and the University Controller as noted below in section III.
 The report will state the circumstances and corrective action taken.

 III.
 Procedures and Responsibilities

-- The responsible administrator of the unit where the known or suspected fiscal misconduct may have or may be occurring is responsible for:
+- The responsible administrator for the unit where the known or suspected fiscal misconduct may have occurred/may be occurring is responsible for:

-- Reporting all known or suspected incidents of fiscal misconduct as required by law and State Fiscal Rules;
+- Promptly reporting all known or suspected incidents of fiscal misconduct to the Department of Internal Audit.

-- Notifying one of the investigative units to obtain guidance on how to proceed.
-It is preferred to contact the Department of Internal Audit first;
+- Notifying the Department of Internal Audit to obtain guidance on how to proceed.

 - Fully securing and strictly limiting access to any relevant computer and manual records as soon as the fiscal misconduct is suspected, or when there is reason to believe further losses may occur.
-Common steps may include changes in staff assignments, obtaining keys, removing systems access, stopping long-distance telephone access, and reassigning signature and approval authority;
+Common steps may include changes in staff assignments, obtaining keys, removing access to systems/commercial credit cards, and reassigning signature and approval authority.

-- Not confronting or accusing the individual suspected of fiscal misconduct and not making any arrangements for resolution of the matter without consultation with the appropriate personnel officer, the Department of Internal Audit, and/or legal counsel as noted in (b) above;
+- Not confronting or accusing the individual suspected of fiscal misconduct and not making any arrangements for resolution of the matter without consulting the Department of Internal Audit, campus Human Resources officer, and/or Office of University Counsel, as appropriate.

 - The University Department of Internal Audit is responsible for:

-- When a loss has occurred, determining how the loss occurred, the amount of the loss, and possible individuals involved.
-If the loss is over$10,000, notifying the University Controller and the State Controller;
+- When a loss has occurred, determining how the loss occurred, the amount of the loss, and possible individuals involved, and notifying the University Controller.

-- Scheduling meetings, as required, with the campus police department, the appropriate personnel officer, administration, and legal counsel to coordinate and assess the progress of the audit and investigative activities;
+- Meeting, as required, with the campus police department, the appropriate personnel officer, administration, and/or legal counsel to coordinate and assess the progress of the audit and investigative activities.

 - The campus police department is responsible for:

-- Coordinating legal actions with the District Attorney, University Legal Counsel, Office of Internal Audit, and external law enforcement agencies.
+- Coordinating legal actions with the District Attorney, Office of University Counsel, Department of Internal Audit, and external law enforcement agencies.

-- The campus personnel officer is responsible for:
+- Office of University Counsel is responsible for:

-- Notifying other departments and units as appropriate to initiate appropriate investigative procedures;
+- Notifying other departments and units (including Public Relations), as appropriate.

 - Participating in the resolution process and preparing reports, as necessary.